aws-amplify/learn/README.md

 To learn more about AWS Amplify, take a look at the following resources:

-- [AWS Amplify Documentation](https://docs.amplify.aws/) - learn about Amplify features such as CLI and the different libraries.
+- [AWS Amplify Documentation](https://docs.amplify.aws/) - Learn about Amplify features such as CLI and the different libraries.